 Florence, Italy

-Italy boasts an abundance of beautiful cities, however Florence in particular is an obvious addition to our list of the most beautiful cities in Europe.
-Resplendent with Renaissance art, the Italian beauty is bound to mesmerise with its charming cobble-stoned streets and intricate architecture, while equal amounts of splendour are to be found inside its many art galleries and frescoed chapels.
+Italy boasts an abundance of pretty cities; however, Florence is an obvious addition to our list of the most beautiful cities in Europe.
+Overflowing with Renaissance art, the city’s Italian beauty is bound to mesmerise with its charming cobble-stoned streets and intricate architecture, while equal amounts of splendour are to be found inside its many art galleries and frescoed chapels.

-Discover the best destinations in the country with our article : the most beautiful cities in Italy.
+Discover more of the most beautiful cities in Italy.

 Porto, Portugal

-As Portugal’s second-largest city, Porto has all of the Iberian Peninsula’s personality, without the added pressure of being its capital.
-The city’s archaic medieval walls are adorned with street art in the form of azulejos (hand-painted tiles) and the enchanting historic centre lends itself to being explored on foot.
+As Portugal’s second-largest city, Porto has all of the Iberian Peninsula’s personality without the added pressure of being its capital.
+The city’s archaic medieval walls are adorned with beautiful street art in the form of azulejos (hand-painted tiles), and the enchanting historic centre lends itself to being explored on foot.
+Porto is also a delight for the tastebuds, with treats like pastel de natas (custard tarts) and Francesinha (cheese-topped ham and steak sandwich) up for grabs.

 Paris, France

-Paris tops many lists of the most beautiful cities in Europe and for very good reason; the iconic French capital is aptly nicknamed the ‘City of Love’ and sometimes the ‘City of Light’, thanks to its romantic tree-lined boulevards and luminescent landmarks.
+Paris is considered one of the prettiest European cities for very good reason.
+The fashionable French capital is aptly nicknamed the ‘City of Love’ and sometimes the ‘City of Light’, thanks to its romantic tree-lined boulevards and luminescent landmarks.
 It’s safe to say that Paris boasts a certain je ne sais quoi which has long seduced travellers.

 Discover our list of the most beautiful cities in France.